skip to Main Content

 Add the group domain as an accepted domain in the Exchange Server on-premises organization.

 Sign in to Exchange Server on-premises.
 Run Exchange Management Shell as administrator.
-Run the below command.
+Run the New-AcceptedDomain cmdlet to create a new accepted domain.

 Name DomainName DomainType Default